Alexandra “Alex” Roberts

 Class: Senior Tango Class & Esquina in the Community classes

-Co-founder of Esquina Tango, Monica is the operational director and events co-director.
-She began teaching tango in 1997, in Austin, Texas.
-Her career in tango began as a teanager in her hometown of Buenos Aires, Argentina.
+Co-founder/director of Esquina Tango, Monica’s career in tango began as a teenager in her hometown of Buenos Aires, Argentina.
 Her family moved to the States taking her along when she was 17.
 In Austin, her love for the arts did not leave but rather intensified.
-Parallel to working in college, where she studied theatre, Monica found herself in search of other tango lovers in town.
-Slowly she found some other enthusiast and they started practicing in a living room; with time curious eyes began joining them and slowly but surely the living room became too small and they had to move to a bigger spot.
-This was the birth of the Austin Argentine tango community.
-Monica has trained with masters like Nito & Elba, Carolina & Diego, Lorena Ermocida, as well as many other renowned teachers.
-By the time the idea of Esquina Tango was materialized, Monica had already been teaching tango to the Austin community for 10 years.
-Her motivation for teaching was and continues to be to share her love for the dance, the music, and the culture.
-Her incentive is to get people “out in the street” dancing.
-Her charisma and warm personality engages students.
+Parallel to working in college, where she earned a Bachelors in Theatre Arts from St. Edwards University, Monica found herself in search of other tango lovers in town.
+Slowly she found some other enthusiasts marking this the birth of the Austin tango community and Monica one of Austin’s first teachers and organizers.
+Monica has trained with masters like Nito & Elba, Carolina & Diego, Lorena Ermocida, Tete, Javier Rochwarger, among others.
+Her charisma, warm personality, and comedy engages students as she shares her love for the dance, and the music.
 Monica’s tango teaching style helps dancers build on their technical abilities while placing relevance on the connection of leading/following and on dancing to the music.
 Furthermore, Monica works towards creating dancers that have great social skills and etiquette in the “Milongas”.
-Esquina Tango has been an amazing dream come true for the continuation of building of social dancers along with a community of wonderful people of friends.
+Esquina Tango has been an amazing dream come true for the continuation of building of social dancers and community.
 At Esquina Tango teaching goes beyond the mere act of conveying information, it’s the creating links and crossroads between people, sharing, and making the love for dance and music contagious.